Climate and Average Weather Year Round in Camden Maine, United States

 The average hourly wind speed in Camden experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 6.2 months, from October 13 to April 20, with average wind speeds of more than 8.1 miles per hour.
-The windiest day of the year is January 31, with an average hourly wind speed of 10.7 miles per hour.
+The windiest month of the year in Camden is February, with an average hourly wind speed of 10.6 miles per hour.

 The calmer time of year lasts for 5.8 months, from April 20 to October 13.
-The calmest day of the year is August 1, with an average hourly wind speed of 5.6 miles per hour.
+The calmest month of the year in Camden is July, with an average hourly wind speed of 5.7 miles per hour.

 The predominant average hourly wind direction in Camden varies throughout the year.